Official Cantonese translations of English names for British officials: Translation service and methods

 Prior to Hong Kong's sovereignty transfer in 1997, it was the joint effort of the Chinese Language Division of the colonial Chief Secretary's Office and the British Trade Commission in Hong Kong to come up with seemly name translations for British officials.
 It is now the responsibility of the Hong Kong British Consulate-General, and they usually supply the press with a list of translated names when there is a new cabinet.

 The early translation method mainly focused on phonetic or homophonic translation of an official's family name.
 As the system matured, the official's given names started having a role to play.
 The translation process has become very sophisticated in modern times.
-Matters that are culturally only significant to local Hong Kongers, especially for the middle-to-upper class, but not so much to foreigners, like aesthetic values of different calligraphic styles of the characters on an East Asian seal or chop, divinatory feng-shui and suan-ming assessment of the character total stroke count, etc. are all part of the translation service.
+There is a considerable emphasis on localisation and domestication instead of phonetic imitation of the English pronunciation.
+Furthermore, matters that are culturally only significant to local Hong Kongers, especially for the middle-to-upper class, but not so much to foreigners, like aesthetic values of different calligraphic styles of the characters on an East Asian seal or chop, divinatory feng-shui and suan-ming assessment of the character total stroke count, etc. are all part of the translation service.
 The Consulate-General has revealed a summary of general guidelines that they now follow for the process:

+In addition to the above principles, names that sound similar to public figures in Hong Kong are generally avoided, e.g. the Consulate originally planned to name the incumbent Chancellor Rachel Reeves as 李慧晴 (Lee Wai-ching).
+Since the name sounded similar to the Hong Kong Legislative Council member Lee Wai-king, she was finally named 李韻晴 (Lee Wan-ching).